judodr22/game.github.io/README.md

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Having trouble with Apps? [contact support](https://github.com/contact) and we’ll help you sort it out.